FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 The `Subject` data type defines the abstract concept of a genealogical _subject_.

-A _subject_ is something with a unique and intrinsic identity&mdash;e.g., a person, a location on the surface of the earth.
-We identify that _subject_ in time and space using various supporting _conclusions_—for a person: things like name, birth date, age, address, etc. We aggregate these supporting _conclusions_ to form an apparently-unique identity by which we can distinguish our
-_subject_ from all other possible _subjects_.
+A "subject" is something with a unique and intrinsic identity, such as a person or a location on the surface of the earth.
+We identify that subject in time and space using various supporting conclusions.
+For example, a person is a subject with supporting conclusions such as name, birth, gender, etc. We aggregate these supporting conclusions to form an apparently-unique identity by which we can distinguish our subject from all other possible subjects.

-In all cases, it seems that a _subject_ can also be used as a supporting _conclusion_ for another _subject_.
-So a _subject_ can be a _subject_ in one context and an supporting _conclusion_ in another.
+Note that a subject is itself a conclusion and can be used as a supporting conclusion for other subjects (via the `evidence` property).

-On the other hand, not all supporting _conclusions_ are _subjects_.
-We may research and debate a `Fact` (where it took place, when it took place, the spelling of the name, etc.), but it is always within the context of a _subject_ (where was _John_ born, when was _John_ born, how should we spell _John_'s name).
+However, not all supporting conclusions are subjects.
+Researchers may research and debate a fact (e.g. where it took place, when it took place, the spelling of the name, etc.), but it is always within the context of a subject (e.g. where was _the person_ born, when was _the person_ born, how should _the person's_ name be spelled).

 ### identifier